kintrix007/advent-of-code-2022/README.md

 - **Day 4**: Erlang - Not sure, it was not great nor terrible.
 Then again, the problem was super simple, so the biggest task was figuring out how to parse the file...
 - **Day 5**: Haskell - I have yet again realized that I know less about Haskell than I wish to.
 - **Day 6**: Vala - Was kind of nice to use, nothing special.
-The "standard" library could use a bit more functionality.
+The "standard" library could, of course, use a bit more functionality.
 - **Day 7**: -

 ### Languages I plan to use in no particular order: